ilanberger/automating-aws-with-python/README.md

 Webotron currently has the following features:
   - List Bucket
   - list content of a bucket
   - Create and set up bucket
   - Sync directory tree to bucket
+  - Set AWS profile with --profile=<profileName>